WardF/libbzip2/README.md

 To install in /usr/local/bin, /usr/local/lib, /usr/local/man and
 /usr/local/include, type

     make install

 To install somewhere else, eg, /xxx/yyy/{bin,lib,man,include}, type

     make install PREFIX=/xxx/yyy

 If you are (justifiably) paranoid and want to see what 'make install' is going to do, you can first do

-   make -n install                      or make -n install PREFIX=/xxx/yyy      respectively.
+    make -n install                      or
+    make -n install PREFIX=/xxx/yyy      respectively.

 The -n instructs make to show the commands it would execute, but not actually execute them.

-HOW TO BUILD -- UNIX, shared library libbz2.so.
+## HOW TO BUILD -- UNIX, shared library libbz2.so.

-Do 'make -f Makefile-libbz2_so'.
+Do `make -f Makefile-libbz2_so`.
 This Makefile seems to work for Linux-ELF (RedHat 7.2 on an x86 box), with gcc.
 I make no claims that it works for any other platform, though I suspect it probably will work for most platforms employing both ELF and gcc.